awolverp/cachebox/README.md

 - Does not support iterating (for `values`, `keys` and `items` methods)

 Supported:
-- `Cache`: Simple cache implemention with no policy and alghoritm.
+- `Cache`: Simple cache implementation with no policy and algorithm.
-- `FIFOCache`: First In First Out cache implemention.
+- `FIFOCache`: First In First Out cache implementation.
-- `LFUCache`: Least Frequently Used cache implemention.
+- `LFUCache`: Least Frequently Used cache implementation.
-- `RRCache`: Random Replacement cache implemention.
+- `RRCache`: Random Replacement cache implementation.
-- `LRUCache`: Least Recently Used cache implemention.
+- `LRUCache`: Least Recently Used cache implementation.
-- `MRUCache`: Most Recently Used cache implemention.
+- `MRUCache`: Most Recently Used cache implementation.
 - `TTLCache`: LRU Cache Implementation With Per-Item TTL Value.
-- `TTLCacheNoDefault`: Time-aware Cache Implemention; With this cache, you can set its own expiration time for each key-value pair.
+- `TTLCacheNoDefault`: Time-aware Cache Implmenetation; With this cache, you can set its own expiration time for each key-value pair.

 ## Installation